 Other popular decorating trends include patterned wallpaper, metal accents, luxurious fabrics like velvet and natural materials, such as wood.
 When it comes to improving your home, decluttering and even simply rearranging your furniture can make all the difference.

 Renovating your house can be a huge task, especially if you don’t know where to start.
 Begin by making a list of all the jobs that need doing.
 Tasks that will improve the energy efficiency and functionality of your home should be prioritised, as these will save you stress and expenses further down the line, as well as potentially add value to your house.
 If you’re looking for quick fixes and DIY home improvements, start with decluttering and decorating.

 If you’re carrying out a large renovation project, then this is the perfect time to upgrade your home’s heating system.
-Explore the option for cost-effective central heating by getting in touch with us at [email protected] or calling us at 0161 768 1143.
+Explore the option for cost-effective central heating by filling out our contact form or calling us at 0161 768 1143.
 One of our Technical Account Managers can give you free advice on the suitability of renewable heating in your home.
 We also carry out free on-site feasibility assessments to ensure that renewable heating will save you money in the long run prior to installing.